frankframework/frank-manual/docs/source/testing/ladybug/edit/edit.rst

    .. image:: runAfterModification.jpg

 #.
 If you want to investigate why a test failed, you can compare the expected result and the actual result.
 Use the "Compare" button (number 10).
 #.
-The test script with stub strategy "Always" succeeds (number 7), while he test script with stub strategy "Never" fails.
+The test script with stub strategy "Always" succeeds (number 7), while he test script with stub strategy "Never" fails (number 8).

    ..
 NOTE::